-Independent information In producing a credit rating, Section 935 would require that an NRSRO consider information about an issuer that the NRSRO has, or receives from a source other than the issuer or underwriter, that the NRSRO finds credible and potentially significant to a rating decision.
-Universal ratings symbols Under Section 938, each NRSRO would be required to establish, maintain, and enforce written policies and procedures that assess the possibility that an issuer of a security or money market instrument will default or fail to make timely payments, clearly define and disclose the meaning of any symbol used by the NRSRO to denote a credit rating, and apply any symbol consistently for all types of securities and money market instruments for which the symbol is used. money market instrument subject to a credit rating of the NRSRO also participated in any capacity in determining credit ratings for the person or the securities or money market instruments during the one-year period preceding the date an action was taken with respect to the credit rating, the NRSRO would be required to conduct a review to determine whether any conflicts of interest of the employee influenced the credit rating and take action to revise the rating if appropriate.
-Such policies and procedures would be subject to review by the SEC not less frequently than annually and whenever such policies are materially modified or amended.
-Each NRSRO would be required to submit to the SEC a report in any case such NRSRO knows or can reasonably be expected to know where a person associated with such NRSRO within the previous five years obtains employment with any obligor, issuer, underwriter, or sponsor of a security or money market instrument for which the organization issued a credit rating during the 12month period prior to such employment, if such employee was a senior officer of such NRSRO, or participated or supervised an individual who participated in any capacity in determining credit ratings for such obligor, issuer, underwriter, or sponsor.
-Such report would be made public by the SEC.
-New disclosure requirements In an effort to increase transparency, Section 932 of the Bill would subject NRSROs to increased disclosure requirements.
-Elements of required disclosure Such disclosure would be required to include:
+Independent information In producing a credit rating, Section 935 requires that an NRSRO considers information about an issuer that the NRSRO has, or receives from a source other than the issuer or underwriter, that the NRSRO finds credible and potentially significant to a rating decision.
+Universal ratings symbols Under Section 938, each NRSRO is required to establish, maintain, and enforce written policies and procedures that assess the possibility that an issuer of a security or money market instrument will default or fail to make timely payments, clearly define and disclose the meaning of any symbol used by the NRSRO to denote a credit rating, and apply any symbol consistently for all types of securities and money market instruments for which the symbol is used. credit rating of the NRSRO also participated in any capacity in determining credit ratings for the person or the securities or money market instruments during the one-year period preceding the date an action was taken with respect to the credit rating, the NRSRO is required to conduct a review to determine whether any conflicts of interest of the employee influenced the credit rating and take action to revise the rating if appropriate.
+Such policies and procedures are subject to review by the SEC not less frequently than annually and whenever such policies are materially modified or amended.
+Each NRSRO is required to submit to the SEC a report in any case such NRSRO knows or can reasonably be expected to know where a person associated with such NRSRO within the previous five years obtains employment with any obligor, issuer, underwriter, or sponsor of a security or money market instrument for which the organization issued a credit rating during the 12month period prior to such employment, if such employee was a senior officer of such NRSRO, or participated or supervised an individual who participated in any capacity in determining credit ratings for such obligor, issuer, underwriter, or sponsor.
+Such report is made public by the SEC.
+New disclosure requirements In an effort to increase transparency, Section 932 of the Act would subject NRSROs to increased disclosure requirements.
+Elements of required disclosure Such disclosure is required to include: